abc123me/Nvidia-Fancontrol/README.md

 - LXDE with GTX1060 6GB (No problems)
 - Zotac RTX 2080 Amp Maxx (Not sure, somebody else got it working)
 - Everything else is untested (however it will probably work)
+- Headless enviroments will not work, you need to make a virtual X display with `xvfb`

 # Documentation
 Refer to [nvfan.py](https://github.com/abc123me/Nividia-Fancontrol/blob/master/nvfan.py)